Jotune/Ambient-Video-Projection/README.md

 ##How to use

 First off all, you need to create a container that will contain the video and the canvas in which we will draw our annimation.
 This container must be in *relative* or *absolute* position.
-We recomand that you define his background in black.
-This is not mandatory.
+Defining his background to black produce a cleaner effect.

 Then, you just have to init avp_core providing the video's Id and the recently created container's Id.